 - Lorgues (Var) An old town dominated by a massive imposing church, its market is the throbbing heart of this wine region.
-Stalls line the main street, with food at the upper end, clothes & household goods at the lower end, and several cafés ideal for people-watching.
+Stalls line the main street.
+Find food at the upper end, clothes & household goods at the lower end.
+Inbetween discover several cafés ideal for people-watching.
 After the market, visit one of the local vineyards.
-Neighboring Chateau de Berne offers wine-tastings and a choice of restaurants in a beautiful setting.
+Nearby, the idyllic Chateau de Berne offers wine-tastings and a choice of restaurants.
 Open Tuesday mornings.

-- Forcalquier (Alpes-des-Hautes-Provence) A buzzy market located on the Place du Bourguet in this beautiful medieval hilltop town.
-Climb to the top along winding cobbled lanes to where the castle used to stand, and enjoy splendid views over fields of lavender, vines and olive groves.
+- Forcalquier (Alpes-des-Hautes-Provence) This Provence market is located on the Place du Bourguet in this beautiful medieval hilltop town.
+Climb to the top along winding cobbled streets.
+Enjoy splendid views over fields of lavender, vines and olive groves.
 Open Monday mornings.

 Provence Markets for Truffles (November to March)

 Although truffles are at their best from January, the season starts in November and continues to March.
-Three of the four biggest truffle markets for professionals in France are in Provence: Aups, Carpentras (the oldest in France, dating from 1155) and the biggest in France, Richerence.
-Truffle markets sell whole truffles, truffle delicacies, serving accessories and ready-to-eat food made with truffles – my favorite being hot brouillade aux truffes (creamy scrambled eggs with truffles) – delicious on a cold winter’s day.
+Three of the four biggest truffle markets for professionals in France are in Provence.
+Find Aups, Carpentras (the oldest in France, dating from 1155) and the biggest in France, Richerence.
+Truffle markets sell whole truffles, truffle delicacies, serving accessories and ready-to-eat food made with truffles.
+My favorite is hot brouillade aux truffes.
+This dish of creamy scrambled eggs with truffles is delicious on a cold winter’s day.
 Entertainment is also laid on, with displays of pigs and dogs hunting out truffles in a giant ‘sand pit’.

 - Richerenches (Vaucluse).
 The trade market takes place on Avenue de la Rabasse (rabasse is the Provençal word for truffle).
 The public market is on the Cours du Mistral.
 Open Saturday mornings.

-- Aups (Var) A market town in the hills of northern Provence where traders and visitors mingle and the truffle market is held alongside the normal weekly market.
+- Aups (Var) A Provence market town is located in hills where traders and visitors mingle.
+The truffle market is held alongside the normal weekly market.
 Aups was a popular destination for coastal merchants during the hot summer months, and boasts some grand old buildings.
 The hotel restaurant Le Provençal serves copious traditional cuisine, including dishes with truffles.
 Open Thursday mornings.

 Antique Markets (all year)

-These markets range in quality from simple – and cheaper – vide greniers (literally “empty attics”) to top-end markets with professional antique dealers.
-Stories abound of fantastic bargains be found, and there are excellent markets, often with better deals, in the major cities in the region.
+These Provence markets range in quality from simple – and cheaper – vide greniers (“empty attics”) to top-end markets with antique dealers.
+Stories abound of fantastic bargains, and there are excellent markets, often with better deals, in the major cities in the region.

 - Nice Cours Saleya (Alpes Maritimes).
 A large piazza in the heart of the old town is turned over to a market every morning.
-Lined with cafés and restaurants where you can sit and enjoy an aperitif in the sun with a plate of hot socca (chickpea pancake).
+Lined with cafés and restaurants, enjoy an aperitif in the sun with a plate of hot socca (chickpea pancake).
 Listen out for the daily cannon shot at 12 noon!
-After the market, explore the old town, be energetic and walk up to the top of the castle hill overlooking the market, or stroll, cycle or roller skate down the Promenade des Anglais!
+After the market, explore the old town, including the top of the castle hill overlooking the market.
+Or stroll, cycle or roller skate down the Promenade des Anglais!
 Monday morning for antiques.
 Other mornings for fruit, flowers and vegetables.

-Tip: During summer months it can become very crowded so it is always worth arriving early, at least by 8am—most markets start to close at noon.
+Tip: During summer months it can become very crowded so arrive early, by 8am—most markets start to close at noon.